monsoonmaelstrom/book2/book2.md

 Flames immediately engulf the interior of the building, which is almost all wood, but I keep feeding power into the fire because the exterior of the structure is brick, and it hasn’t completely disintegrated into a pile of ash or collapsed, which is the result I’m looking for.
 Since I have no idea what they’re trying to find, nothing can remain.
 Not the building, not any of the people in it—who according to Davy, *should* all be working for whoever took Liam and Alex—not the furniture.
 Everything needs to go.

 I’m fighting with the fire to keep it burning hot enough while also stopping it from spreading to easier, more flammable structures nearby as the fire consumes more and more of the building.
 It feels like the amount of heat radiating off of my body isn’t tremendously different from what’s coming off of the fire itself, but it doesn’t matter.
-If I don’t keep the fire under control, that whole twisted section of the city will go up in flames.
+If I don’t maintain control of the fire, that whole twisted section of the city will go up in flames.
 It’s a lot of old wooden structures built a handful of feet away from each other.

 The building is still burning.
 I’m not sure exactly how long it’s been, but I feel like it has to have been more than twenty minutes at this point.
 I haven’t seen anyone make it out of the building alive.
 Most of it has been reduced to ash, but there are still recognizable sections of the building that need to keep burning.
 I want ash with a consistency like dry snow.
 By the time the fire is out, I want the only evidence that a building ever existed there to be the gap where it once stood and a twisted heap of burned brick rubble.
 So I continue to pour energy into it.